-You’ve likely heard terms such as net income, gross income, adjusted gross income, take-home pay, and disposable income.
-But do you really know what each term means, both in definition and how it relates to your financial health?
+You have likely heard terms such as net income, gross income, adjusted gross income, take-home pay, and disposable income.
+But do you know what each term means, both in definition and how it relates to your financial health?
 And if you don’t, how can you move forward with a realistic budget in mind?
 To understand what disposable income is, it also is important to understand how it differs from discretionary income and how to budget effectively.

 What Is Disposable Income?

-The money you have left over from your salary after you’ve paid federal, state, and local taxes is your disposable personal income (DPI), also referred to as your net pay.
+The money you have leftover from your salary after you’ve paid federal, state, and local taxes is your disposable personal income (DPI), also referred to as your net pay.

 But don’t spend all your disposable income just yet.
 Disposable income is not to be confused with discretionary income, which takes it a step further.
-That is what is left of your disposable income after you’ve spent for necessities like rent, your mortgage payments, healthcare, transportation, and clothing.
+That is what is left of your disposable income after you’ve spent for necessities like rent, mortgage payments, healthcare, transportation, and clothing.

 It's important to budget your disposable income.
-While there are various different types of budgeting systems—the 50/30/20 rule, the envelope system, the 80/20 method, a traditional line-item budget, or even the "pay yourself first" method—it really comes down to personal circumstances and preferences when selecting which method to use.
+While there are various types of budgeting systems—the 50/30/20 rule, the envelope system, the 80/20 method, a traditional line-item budget, or even the "pay yourself first" method—it comes down to personal circumstances and preferences when selecting which method to use.
 Be honest with yourself because there’s no point in having a budget if you aren’t going to stick to it or if it's unrealistic for your current lifestyle or situation.

 Some questions to consider before choosing a budget: Do you have student loans?
 Credit card debt?
 Do you like padding your savings, or would you rather invest your extra funds and only keep the bare minimum in liquid cash?
 Are you a spender or a saver?
 How often do you eat out?
-Do you like to travel frequently or are you more of a homebody?
-Do you have expensive tastes or do you like to be frugal in your purchases?
+Do you like to travel frequently, or are you more of a homebody?
+Do you have expensive tastes, or do you like to be frugal in your purchases?